allenai/vampire/README.md

 First, set some environment variables:
 * `VAMPIRE_DIR`: path to newly trained VAMPIRE
 * `VAMPIRE_DIM`: dimensionality of the newly trained VAMPIRE (the token embedder needs it explicitly)
 * `THROTTLE`: the sample size of the data we want to train on.
-This throttle is governed by the global seed supplied to the trainer; the same seed will result in the same subsampling of training data.
-You can set an explicit seed by using the additional flag `-x`.
 * `EVALUATE_ON_TEST`: whether or not you would like to evaluate on test